Symptoms and treatment of cracks in the bones of the arms and legs. Bone crack

 That is why it is necessary to provide the patient with a professional medical examination.

-If you suspect that there is still a crack in the bone, go to the hospital for help.
-Self-treatment in the form of lotions, compresses, rubbing and ointments is inappropriate here.
-And treatment should be carried out only under the supervision of a doctor.
-Without an X-ray, you cannot be certain of the diagnosis.
-Both a bone fracture and a fracture (hidden) are quite similar to each other, but, despite similar therapy, require a different attitude.
-The fact is that with fractures there may be displacements that are visible only in the pictures.
-And this means that a more serious approach is required.
-Incorrect fusion threatens with serious consequences.
-In addition, the presence of fragments is possible.
+If you suspect that there is a bone fracture, go to the hospital for help.
+Self-medication in the form of lotions, compresses, rubs and ointments is inappropriate here.
+And treatment should only be carried out under the supervision of a doctor.
+Without an x-ray, you cannot be sure of the diagnosis.
+Both a bone crack and a fracture (hidden) are quite similar to each other, but, despite similar therapy, they require different treatment.
+The fact is that with fractures there can be displacements that are visible only on photographs.
+This means that a more serious approach is required.
+Incorrect fusion can have serious consequences.
+In addition, there may be fragments.
 All this may well lead to the development of arthritis, impaired motor function and even embolism.
-An osteotomy may be needed (the bone is broken again in order to "position" it correctly).
+An osteotomy may be necessary (the bone is broken again in order to “position” it correctly).
 This is much more serious than it might seem.
 That is why it is important not to delay the examination and find out exactly what happened to the bone.
 Your further treatment depends on this.

 CATEGORIES